-In addition, to assist with the Village's capital financing arrangement, the Hospital has secured a revolving six month standby letter of credit in favour of Canada Life Assurance Company for \$500 thousand.
+In addition, to assist with the Village's capital financing arrangement, the Hospital has secured a revolving six month standby letter of credit in favour of its lender for \$500 thousand.
 All direct costs and financing fees related to the letter of credit are the responsibility of the Village.